Introduction to Java KeyStore

 Output:

-We have a lot of discussion of loading and creating the KeyStore in java; let us now focus on the storing.
-Here storing means data that we want to store for future uses, so the storing can be performed on any places, either on the database or on the disk, dependents on our choices.
-We have a method called the store which will play the role of storing the data to KeyStore.We can pass two attributes to the KeyStore store() method.
-Below is the simple syntax example for it.
+We have a lot of discussion about loading and creating the KeyStore in Java; let us now focus on storing.
+Here storing means data that we want to store for future uses, so the storing can be performed anywhere, either on the database or the disk, depending on our choices.
+We have a method called the store which will play the role of storing the data in KeyStore.We can pass two attributes to the KeyStore store() method.
+Below is a simple syntax example for it.

 Syntax